This post may contain affiliate links. Please read our disclosure policy.

 Exact quantities are listed in the recipe card below, but here is a summary.

 - Corned beef brisket: I recommend Trader Joe’s corned beef because it does not have any added nitrates or nitrites.
-The roast is marinated.
-The package instructions say to cook in water, but my recipe packs a lot more flavor.
+The roast comes pre-marinated.
+The package instructions say to cook in it water, but my recipe packs a lot more flavor because the corned beef is cooked in beef broth and stout beer.

-How to make Instant Pot Corned Beef:
+How to Make Instant Pot Corned Beef with Guinness Beer

 Detailed step by step instructions are listed in the recipe card below, but here is a summary.
+Because the meat takes longer to cook that the vegetables, the trick is to make this recipe in stages.

 - Size of roast: If your roast is too big for your Instant Pot, you can cut it into smaller chunks.

-- Leftovers: If you have any leftovers, store them in an air tight container in the refrigerator.
+Leftovers: If you have any leftovers, store them in an air tight container in the refrigerator.
 You can reheat for another meal or you can use them to make corned beef hash or a Reuben Sandwich!

 Here are some other great St. Patrick’s Day recipes!
+Most of them use Guinness stout beer to enhance their flavor.

 - Bangers and Mash with Guinness Onion Gravy